scala/scala-lang/blog/_posts/2020-11-19-scala-3-forward-compat.md

 and use it from Scala 2 to validate data structures in the `shared` module.

-A reader applying the steps in the tutorial to their own project should note that not all features of Scala 3 are forward compatibile with Scala 2, such as `inline` methods.
+A reader applying the steps in the tutorial to their own project should note that not all features of Scala 3 are forward compatible with Scala 2, such as `inline` methods.
 Consequently, we recommend that the user limits their usage of Scala 3 exclusive features when migrating incrementally.
 More information is provided in the [forward compatibility](#forward-compatibility) section.